Heart disease and cholesterol

 Heart disease is the leading cause of death in the United States.
 You’ve probably heard that too much saturated fat can lead to high cholesterol and eventually heart disease.
-You may have also heard about the importance of following a low-fat diet.
-Oxidized cholesterol is what poses the danger.
+Oxidized cholesterol is what poses the danger here.

 Cholesterol is a wax-like substance that occurs naturally in your body, which needs it to function.
 You also get cholesterol from the foods that you eat.